BYTE-ADMU/startup-summit-2022/README.md

 ---

-# Installation Process using your terminal
+# Installation Process

-1. Navigate to the folder where you wish to clone your reponsitory.
+1. Navigate to the folder where you wish to clone your repository.
-2. Open your terminal in this directoryr and type:
+2. Open your terminal in this directory and type:
 ```git clone https://github.com/BYTE-ADMU/startup-summit-2022.git```

 ---